Diabetes Care Team Members

 Registered Nurse Educator

 A nurse educator or diabetes nurse practitioner is a registered nurse (RN) with special training and background in caring for and teaching people with diabetes.
-Many are Certified Diabetes Educators (CDE) and some may have a master's degree.
+Many are Certified Diabetes Care and Education Specialists (CDCEs) and some may have a master's degree.
 Nurse educators often help you learn the day-to-day aspects of diabetes self-care.
 They can teach you

 - what diabetes is